d3x41/documentation-dev/md/faq/faq.md

 I am aware that I cannot cover all cases, I try to do it as much as possible, however this kind of scripts can only work correctly by respecting the standards, to avoid any additional problems.

 ---
-## Why KDE installed with lightdm by default ?
+## Why KDE installed with lightdm by default?

 ### Explanation
 KDE uses SDDM display manager by default.